-61. Domestic Waste
+60. Domestic Waste

-- (1) An owner or occupier of land to which Council provides a bin and collection service for domestic waste must: - (a) deposit all refuse generated on the land into the bin provided by the Council; - (b) wrap or bag waste (in the general waste bin only) to minimise wind-blown litter at the disposal facility and environmental impacts; - (c) place the bin for collection on the nature strip, roadside, kerb or as advised by the Council not more than 24 hours before collection, unless instructed by Council to keep the bin presented for the purposes of repair or removal of service; - (d) ensure that the bin's lid is closed at all times; - (e) keep the bin in a clean, inoffensive and sanitary condition; - (f) when in a Residential zone, return the bin to the land as soon as possible after collection but no later than 48 hours after collection; - (g) remove any litter from a road or Council land which has spilled from the bin supplied to the land; - (h) ensure that the land on which the bin is kept is adequately drained and kept in a clean, sanitary and inoffensive condition; and - (i) comply with any conditions or requirements that the Council applies to the waste collection service. - (2) An owner or occupier of land must not: - (a) place for collection any refuse other than the type of waste specified for collection in a general waste, recycling, glass, FOGO or recycling bin; - (b) place for collection more than two of each general waste, recycling, glass or FOGO bin unless permitted to do so by Council; or - (c) damage or interfere with any bin not under their control. - (3) A person must not without a permit remove anything left for collection under this clause.
+- (1) An owner or occupier of land to which Council provides a bin and collection service for domestic waste must: - (a) deposit all refuse generated on the land into the bin provided by Council; - (b) wrap or bag waste (in the general waste bin only) to minimise windblown litter at the disposal facility and environmental impacts; - (c) place the bin for collection on the nature strip, roadside, kerb or as advised by Council not more than 24 hours before collection, unless instructed by Council to keep the bin presented for the purposes of repair or removal of service; - (d) ensure that the bin's lid is closed at all times; - (e) keep the bin in a clean, inoffensive and sanitary condition; - (f) return the bin to the land as soon as possible after collection but no later than 48 hours after collection; - (g) remove any litter from a road or Council land which has spilled from the bin supplied to the land; - (h) ensure that the land on which the bin is kept is adequately drained and kept in a clean, sanitary and inoffensive condition; and - (i) comply with any conditions or requirements that Council applies to the waste collection service. - (2) An owner or occupier of land must not: - (a) place for collection any refuse other than the type of waste specified for collection in a general waste, recycling, glass or FOGO bin; - (b) place for collection more than two of each general waste, recycling, glass or FOGO bins unless permitted to do so by Council; or - (c) damage or interfere with any bin not under their control. - (3) A person must not, without a permit, remove anything left for collection under this clause.

-62. Prohibited Waste
+61. Prohibited Waste